mywdka/words-on-a-string/README.md

 # words on a string
-Class material for "words on a string", the Interaction Station's course on animated typography in P5js
+Class material for <i>words on a string</i>, the Interaction Station's course on animated typography in P5js

 ---